-- 4. Consistent with the scientific and technical understanding of the risks, where there are threats of serious damage to the environment, taking also into account human health and safety, not use the lack of full scientific certainty as a reason for postponing cost-effective measures to prevent or minimise such damage; - Maintain contingency plans for preventing, mitigating, and controlling serious environmental and health damage from their operations; - Continually seek to improve corporate environmental performance; - 7.
-Provide adequate education and training to employees in environmental health and safety matters, including the handling of hazardous materials and the prevention of environmental accidents; and

-8. Contribute to the development of environmentally meaningful and economically efficient public policy.
+- 5. Maintain contingency plans for preventing, mitigating, and controlling serious environmental and health damage from their operations; - 6.
+Continually seek to improve corporate environmental performance; - 7.
+Provide adequate education - and training to employees in environmental health and safety matters, including the handling of hazardous materials and the prevention of environmental accidents; and - 8.
+Contribute to the development of environmentally meaningful and economically efficient public